ibm-cloud-docs/ContinuousDelivery/cd_configure_cra.md

 Dockerfile
 ```

+*`.craignore` is being deprecated for `.fileignore`*

 ## Configuring Code Risk Analyzer to omit vulnerabilities
 {: #cra_omit_vulnerabilities}

-The Code Risk Analyzer Vulnerability task searches for a `.cracveomit` file at the root of the repo that is cloned and scanned.
+The Code Risk Analyzer Vulnerability task searches for the `.cra/.cveignore` file path in the repo that is cloned and scanned.
 This file is used to specify the CVEs to either omit indefinitely, until a remediation is available, or until a specified expiration date.

-The following example shows a JSON schema for the `.cracveomit` file.
+The following example shows a JSON schema for the `.cveignore` file.

 ```json
 [